GhostwheeI/Claude-Code-Windows-Installer/README.md

 # Claude-Code-for-Windows-10-11-Installer
-Takes care of all the dependencies and requirements then instals Claude Code for you
+Takes care of all the dependencies and requirements then installs Claude Code for you